 Sunspear’s joint venture construction partner, PLS Power, completed electrical installation for one of the last few projects remaining in the Tier-3 HECO queue.
 There was previously a limited amount of renewable energy generating capacity on the North Shore of Oahu.
 This project is critical to serving the electricity needs of the circuits in the area.

-Hawaii’s embrace of clean energy is rooted in a commitment to end its historical dependence on fossil fuels, which negatively impacts the state’s economy, the environment, and energy security.
-These utility scale projects help reduce the Hawaii’s carbon footprint while also providing dozens of jobs for local electricians, engineers, tradesmen, landscapers and construction crews.
+Hawaii’s embrace of clean energy is rooted in a commitment to end its historical dependence on fossil fuels, which negatively impacts the state’s economy, environment, and energy security.
+These utility scale projects help reduce Hawaii’s carbon footprint while also providing dozens of jobs for local electricians, engineers, tradesmen, landscapers, and construction crews.